Find Trade Colleges

 $3,314 Yearly Tuition & Fees (In-State

-The total student population at Baltimore City Community College is 4,181, which includes 1,180 full-time undergraduates.
+There are 1,180 full-time undergraduates at Baltimore City Community College, and 4,181 students altogether.
 The school has a student-to-faculty ratio of 12 to 1.

 Students who graduate from Baltimore City Community College with a bachelor’s degree make an average of $27,958 during the early years of their career after graduation.